septantrionalis/MorseCodeGenerator/README.md

 ![Screenshot 2024-03-15 at 12 50 09 PM](https://github.com/septantrionalis/MorseCodeGenerator/assets/16886560/cc9bce45-31e8-4745-9fbf-42a3ac19b118)

-With a prompt "<Press return to start>".
+With a prompt "Press return to start".
 Once you press return, a slight delay will happen before the morse code can be heard.